-Between the 1996 and 2006 censuses, the population increased by 21 per cent, similar to the regional growth rate of 22 per cent during that time.
-Medium population projections suggest that this local board area could be home to 93,300 residents by 2031.
+Between the 2006 and 2013 censuses, the population increased by 5 per cent, slower than the regional growth rate of 8 per cent during that time.

 Education and employment

-In 2006, 19 per cent of residents aged 15 years and over had gained a bachelor’s degree or higher, compared to 20 per cent regionally, and a quarter (22%) had no educational qualifications compared with 20 per cent across the region.
+In 2013, 24 per cent of residents aged 15 years and over had gained a bachelor’s degree or higher, compared to 25 per cent regionally, 19 per cent had no educational qualifications, compared with 25 per cent across the region.

 Business in the local board